 maintenance guidelines amount.
 Once the guideline amount is calculated,

 then the court may determine whether to deviate from the formula based

 on numerous circumstances, including but not limited to;

 - The length of the marriage

 - The standard of living the couple shared during the marriage

-- Each spouse's current income
+- Each spouse's current income or earning capacity

 - Each spouse's vocational skills and his or her ability to earn an income

-- Each spouse's debts and assets
+- Each spouse's assets and debts

 - The age of each spouse